Sznv91/graduation-TopJava/README.md

 Return Array restaurants in JSON format from DB that have flag `"Enable":true` and dishes that are added today.
 Body of restaurant have field `"voteCount"` that shows quantity of vote which users gave for the restaurant today.

-# Get Restaurant list with history menu:
+# Get Restaurant list with history menu
 ## Resource:
 [/restaurants/history](http://localhost:8080/restaurants/history)
 ## Type